 - Evenly distribute the graham cracker mixture into the cupcake liners (~1 tablespoon per cup) and pack it down with the back of a spoon or bottom of a cup.
 When all 12 graham cracker crusts are flattened, put the pan in the freezer and move onto the cheesecake filling.

 - Beat the cream cheese in a medium-large bowl until it's smooth.
-Then, add the sour cream, sugar, and vanilla, and beat together until combined and smooth.
+Then, add the sour cream, sugar, lemon juice, and vanilla, and beat together until combined and smooth.